NestorGorrotxategi/digitalelectronics2/lab-project1/test/README.md

 ### ISR(Timer2)

-* Interupt service which overflows every 4 ms
+* Interupt service which overflows every 4 ms.
-* Reads digital data sent by Encoder (Displays "Rear Camera" if you push the incoder.
-If not it displays acceleration or decelration depending on the sense of rotation)
+* Reads digital data sent by Encoder (Displays "REAR CAMERA" if you push the encoder.
+If not it displays acceleration or deceleration depending on the sense of rotation).
-* Reads the pushbutton from the Joystick( Displays "BUZZER" if the button is pushed)
+* Reads the pushbutton from the Joystick( Displays "BUZZER" if the button is pushed).

 ![Image of all hardware](https://github.com/NestorGorrotxategi/digitalelectronics2/blob/main/lab-project1/flowcharts/TIMER2.png)